-Therefore, it is important for you to ensure your pages get 100% indexed and fast.
+Therefore, you need to ensure your pages get 100% indexed and fast, not only for Google but also for ChatGPT and more.

 In the indexing process, Google will first crawl your site to find all URLs and understand the relationship between the pages (site structure).
 This process is basically Googlebot following each link in your files.